top of page

 "It would be too much for me.
 No, I'll be in the chapel doing what I can."

-The 1930 Notre Dame/USC game was one of the most fascinating early battles in a series that now has stretched to ninety-two games.
-I have been present for three of them, two in Los Angeles and one in South Bend.
-They are big on-campus pageants, full of everything that makes college football the special American game, and the series endures—straight out of the 1920s boom that produced it—as one of the autumn's greatest rivalries and traditions.
+The 1930 Notre Dame/USC game was a major early battle in a rivalry that has hit ninety-two meetings with no end in sight.
+I have participated in three of them, two in Los Angeles and one in South Bend.
+They are big on-campus pageants, full of everything that makes college football the special American game, and one of the sport's greatest rivalries and traditions.

-USC, under their third-year head coach Howard Jones, had won the school's first national championship back in 1928.
-The Trojans had beat up on Notre Dame that season in Los Angeles, but lost the next year in front of a crowd of 115,000 at Soldier Field in Chicago.
+Two years earlier USC had won the school's first national championship.
+That season, under sixth-year head coach Howard Jones, the Trojans beat up on Notre Dame in Los Angeles, but lost the next year at Soldier Field in Chicago in front of a crowd of 115,000.
 USC was crushing opponents again in 1930, entering the game at 8-1 with a one-point, upset loss at Washington State back in October the only thing between the Trojans and an undefeated team.

-As the Fighting Irish got off their train at Union Station in Los Angeles, the 1928 loss to USC was their last defeat, period.
-Notre Dame was riding a seventeen game winning streak and a perfect 9-0 record that November.
-But everything was not perfect for the Irish.
-Rockne had kicked his star running back, Jumping Joe Savoldi, off the team less than a month earlier after divorce papers had been filed and became public knowledge.
-The marriage had been a well-kept secret but the newspaper boys got word of divorce proceedings and published the news.
+As the Fighting Irish arrived at Union Station that November the 1928 loss at USC stood as their last loss, period.
+Notre Dame was a perfect 9-0 and riding a seventeen game winning streak.
+But the team was experiencing some turmoil.
+Less than a month earlier Rockne had kicked his star running back, Jumping Joe Savoldi, off the team after his divorce papers were filed and became public record.

-It was against Notre Dame rules to be married, and it was more against the rules to be married and divorced.
-And just like that Jumping Joe was out.
+Savoldi's marriage had been a well-kept secret but the newspapers got word of divorce proceedings and published them.
+It was against the rules to be married at Notre Dame—an all-male school until 1972—and it was more against the rules to be married and divorced.
+Just like that Jumping Joe was out.
 Not even Rockne could clean up that mess.

-With Savoldi gone and Notre Dame coming off back-to-back slugfests against a good Northwestern team and an even better Army squad, writers in Southern California believed a well-rested USC could be as much as four-score favorites over the Irish.
-It was at that moment that Rockne, who had a propensity for playing highly-effective mind games—both on his own players as well as their opponents—turned his attention on the press, the Southern California boosters, and the Trojans themselves.
+With Savoldi gone and Notre Dame off back-to-back slugfests against a good Northwestern team and an even better Army squad, writers in Southern California believed a well-rested USC could be as high as four-score favorites over the Irish.
+That was the situation when Rockne, who had a propensity for playing mind games, turned his attention toward the press, the boosters in Southern California, and the Trojans themselves.

 “I’m afraid we’re going to take a beating from Southern California Saturday in Los Angeles," Rockne told a reporter as the Irish prepared to leave.
 "I am willing to wager we will not be defeated by four touchdowns, as some Los Angeles newspapermen have predicted, but if we can hold the Trojans to a two-touchdown difference we’ll go home feeling pretty good.”